wp-plugins/nextgen-facebook/readme.txt

 = v.1.7 =
 * Added LinkedIn social button options.
 * Added a setting to include hidden debug info above the Open Graph tags.
-* If the Excluded Pages plugin is installed, a new option will be available on the settings page to turn on/off social buttons on excluded pages (by default, social buttons are not added to excluded pages).
+* If the Exclude Pages plugin is installed, a new option will be available on the settings page to turn on/off social buttons on excluded pages (by default, social buttons are not added to excluded pages).
 * Added the og:video meta tags (including width, height, type, etc.) for youtube iframe embeded videos.
 * Cleaned-up some PHP code to consolidate the OG variables within a single array.